Luizfsl/Telemetry_in_Rocket/Projeto/plugins/mobility/README.md

 >(Clarification: Fredrik Osterlind is the author of the mobility-plugin and I have his permission to attach it and distribute it in this Contiki project.)

+> This is the link of his original mobility folder https://sourceforge.net/p/contikiprojects/code/HEAD/tree/sics.se/mobility/

 When I (Marcus Lunden) wanted to evaluate a communication primitive that I hypothesized being particularly well suited for low latency neighbor discovery, I needed a way to make the nodes in the simulation move.
 Unfortunately, there is no built in function for this in the version of COOJA that can be obtained from the web site (www.sics.se/contiki) or the Contiki CVS.
 However, Fredrik Osterlind, the main author of COOJA had an experimental plugin called Mobility.

 As input, it takes line separated position data in the following format: